sigreen/a-mq-test-cases/README.md

 Test Case Two: Fanout Topology
 -----------------------------------------------------------

-The Fanout configuration allows you to broadcast messages to multiple brokers.
-In this configuration, messages are sent to a queue on all listening brokers.
-Each consumer reads the message from their assigned broker.
+The Fanout configuration demonstrates a client publishing to a topic on a local broker.
+The local broker forwards the message from a topic to a queue, then broadcasts it to any connected broker in the federation.
+Each consumer reads the message from their assigned broker queue.

 ### Referenced A-MQ Config Files ###